reactjs/react.dev/src/content/reference/react/use-server.md

 ### Security considerations {/*security*/}

-Recall that parameters to server actions are fully client-controlled.
+Arguments to server actions are fully client-controlled.
 For security, always treat them as untrusted input, and make sure to validate and escape arguments as appropriate.

 In addition, we recommend validating user authorization for any server mutations a server action may perform.

 <Wip>

-Beyond arguments, server actions also encode closures which are sent to the client and back to when the server action is called.
+Beyond arguments, server actions also encode closures which are sent to the client and back to server when the server action is called.
 To prevent sending sensitive data, there are experimental taint APIs to prevent unique values and objects from being passed to client code.

 See [experimental_taintUniqueValue](/reference/react/experimental_taintUniqueValue) and [experimental_taintObjectReference](/reference/react/experimental_taintObjectReference).